 Can HPV infections be prevented?

 Since HPV is so common, even those who have only had one partner can still get the virus.
 Using condoms correctly each time you have sex reduces the risk of getting sexually transmitted infections, and might offer some protection against HPV.
 Keep in mind that skin in the anal/genital area not covered by a condom can still be affected.

-There are also vaccines available that prevent genital warts and are recommended for boys and young men (along with girls and young women).
+The best prevention is the HPV vaccine.
+It can prevent both high-risk and low-risk HPV and is recommended for boys and young men (along with girls and young women).